PaulTran47/econ-grad-app-deadlines/index.md

 # This table currently shows 75 schools

+## As of September 2024, the current goal is to display information on 100 schools

 | University                                                                                                                                                                    | Country | Deadline |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------|:---------|
 | [Aarhus University](https://bss.au.dk/en/research/phd/application/assessment-procedure)                                                                                       | DK      | XX Feb   |